AxonIQ/reference-guide/axon-framework/monitoring/tracing.md

 {% endtab %}

-Whenever a span is now requested by the framework to be created, the factory calls a span that contains all spans of the configurer factories and acts like a single one.
+Whenever a span is now requested by the framework to be created, the factory calls a span that contains all spans of the configured factories and acts like a single one.

 ## Features

 The configured `SpanFactory` is responsible for creating spans when the framework requests it.
-The framework specifies the type of span, the name, and message that triggered the span (if any, it's generally not required).
+The framework specifies the type of span, the name, and a message that triggered the span (if any, it's not required).
 The framework can request the span types defined in the following table:

 | Span Type     | Description                                                                                      |